scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 ```

 Now we can run the application.
-If you run those command in the getting-started repository do not forget to create an empty file named `setting.gradle`.
 ```
 $ ../../gradlew run --args="-mode storage -action charge -amount 1000 -to user1"
 $ ../../gradlew run --args="-mode storage -action charge -amount 0 -to merchant1"